bbe2/instructor.brian/README.md

 Instructor of undergraduate and graduate courses in
-- C++, Python, data mining, systems design/analysis, and technical communication.

-In my classroom, I prioritize every student by promoting interactive learning and establishing a supportive environment to unlock their potential.
-I am resolute in evidencing their pillars of skills to form career sustainability.
-Each student possesses the substance to succeed, and I provide information repository methods and information assembly methods leading to a quality library facilitating grit and resilience in computer science.

-Computer science, like many organic models, is adaptable.
-I’m passionate about studying how melittologic (bees) and arachnids adapt regarding vision, collaboration, and structure.
-These systems inspire design by illustrating critical endpoints like sustenance fulfillment, monitoring one's territory, and cleaning house.
-I incorporate these concepts into lectures and interactive materials to help expand student neuroplasticity.
+I'm an experienced instructor of undergraduate and graduate courses in C++, Python, data mining, systems design/analysis, and technical communication.
+My teaching approach prioritizes interactive learning and creates a supportive environment to unlock students' potential.
+I believe in equipping them with the skills sustainable employment by fostering grit and resilience pillars.
+My passion lies in studying the adaptability of melittology and arachnids, focusing on vision, collaboration, and structure.
+I integrate these concepts across lectures and materials to enhance student neuroplasticity by encouraging to search and notice God's wonders.

 `2023`
 [`it.304.system.design.analysis`](https://github.com/bbe2/IT.304.Fall.2022)